Our "OBD Interpreter" ICs are designed for use with vehicles that use the standard OBDII

 ELM327 OBD to RS232 Interpreters

-This is our latest vehicle diagnostics interface chip - this time for heavy duty vehicles that use J1708
+This protocol converter integrated circuit is for use with heavy duty vehicles that use the J1708

-with J1587 (or J1922).
+standard with J1587 or J1922.
 Although these protocols are being phased out (they're being replaced by

 J1939), there are still a very large number of vehicles that use them.